-With the exception of PEI and Yukon, all provinces and territories regulate midwifery and some do not (see Legal status and employment models of midwifery in Canada).
-In all regulated provinces and territories, midwives must be registered with the regulatory authority in order to legally call themselves a midwife and to practice their profession.
+With the exception of PEI and Yukon, all provinces and territories regulate midwifery.
+In regulated provinces and territories, midwives must be registered with the regulatory authority in order to legally call themselves a midwife and to practice their profession.
 Individuals that are registered with their provincial/territorial regulatory authority use the title Registered Midwife (or Midwife) and are legally permitted to carry out actions that are reserved in legislation for midwives.
 Find out how to get registered.

 The Canadian model of care is seen as one of the most progressive in the world.
-All registered midwives in Canada provide continuity of care so that women and their families have the opportunity to get to know their midwife or midwives well before the baby is born, and have a familiar caregiver with them during labour and birth and for their postpartum care.
+All registered midwives in Canada provide continuity of care so that clients and their families have the opportunity to get to know their midwife or midwives well before the baby is born, and have a familiar caregiver with them during labour and birth and for their postpartum care.

 They all offer personalized care from early pregnancy to six-weeks postpartum.
 Registered midwives keep up-to-date on maternity-related research.
 This allows them to provide comprehensive information so that clients and their families can make informed choices about all aspects of their care.

 Visits are usually about 45 minutes long to facilitate these discussions.
-Registered midwives offer a choice between out-of-hospital or hospital births unless there is a risk factor that indicates that out-of-hospital is not a safe option for a woman or her baby.
+Registered midwives offer a choice between out-of-hospital or hospital births unless there is a risk factor that indicates that out-of-hospital is not a safe option for the client or the baby.

-During labour and birth, a midwife stays with a woman and manages all her care (a second midwife or other care provider will attend the birth as well).
-As primary caregivers for childbirth, midwives regularly update certification for the management of maternal and newborn e mergency situations.
+During labour and birth, a midwife stays with the client and manages all care (a second midwife or other care provider will attend the birth as well).
+As primary caregivers for childbirth, midwives regularly update certification for the management of maternal and newborn emergency situations.

 If a complication arises at any point in the pregnancy, labour, birth, or postpartum, midwives consult with specialists such as obstetricians and pediatricians.
 In cases where management of care needs to be transferred to a physician, midwives will continue to provide supportive care.

-In summary, a Canadian Registered Midwife is an autonomous professional who offers a high quality of maternity care to women and their families.
+Registered midwives practising in canada are autonomous health professionals offering a high quality of maternity care to clients and their families.